Tr1nx/multiplication-study-game/README.md

 Click 'More info.'
 Select 'Run anyway.'
-This will allow you to launch the game without any issues.
+This will allow you to launch the game.

 Please note: there is a known issue with exiting the game.
 To exit, catch a star, and when the multiplying question appears, close the window.